MNiMORPH/LSDTT-Guide/README.md

 sh lsdtt2_setup.sh
 ```

-If this completed successfully, LSDTT should now be installed on your computer.
+If this completed successfully, LSDTT2 should now be installed on your computer.
 You can test it by typing:
 ```sh
 cd bin
 ./
 ```

-### Add LSDTT to your path
+### Add LSDTT2 to your path

 #### Permanent path